“When the American client asks me why I did something out of order, I feel they don’t trust our expertise!??!”

 This has been mentioned in exasperated tones by many Indians in offshore teams that Authentic Journeys has worked with.
 While many cross-cultural business experts ascertain Americans would care more about getting the job done than the process, Indians working with Americans have experienced something different, in reality.

-In many cases where the Indians were relieved the project was getting done on time, when going to communicate this to the Americans, they were confronted with any one of the below questions that made them feel defensive and like the Americans did not trust them:
+In many cases where the Indians were relieved the project was getting done on time, when going to communicate this to the Americans, they were confronted with any one of the below questions that made them feel defensive and like the Americans did not trust them or were accusing them of doing something wrong:

 Looking at this from the Indian point of view, I can totally understand why the Indian team members would feel dejected, demotivated and like the Americans did not trust them.
 After, all, the Indian team was able to deliver on time.
 Isn’t that what Americans like the most- on time delivery?